- 1At an equal distance from the extremities of something; central: the early and middle part of life middle and eastern EuropeMore example sentences

-- 1.2 • informal A person’s waist or waist and stomach: he had a towel around his middleMore example sentences
+- 1.2 • informal A person’s waist and stomach: he had a towel round his middleMore example sentences

 - She was shorter than I was by a good ten inches, round about the middle, but with the firm energy that my father used to possess.